BalticAmadeus/AblFormatter/README.md

 ## Current status

 This is an early preview.
 Currently, the formatter is not ready for the public release.
-You can only download it here as an early preview.
-In a few months we should be able to release it on the marketplace.
+You can only download it here and install from **vsix** file.
+In a few months we should be able to release it to the marketplaces.

 TODO: Add gif here